marekscholle/sudoku/README.md

 The only argument is the input state of board, rows separated by `|`, with spaces for numbers to be filled in.

-It provides a hint on invalid input:
+The application provides a hint if the input is invalid:
 ```
 ./gradlew run --args='"11       |         |         |         |         |         |         |         |         "'
 ```
-yields:
+yields
 ```
 [2021-03-03 15:05:50.843] [INFO] App - set Pos(0,1) to Value(0)
-Error while solving, perhaps there is no solution for it
+Error while solving the puzzle, perhaps there is no solution for it.
 java.lang.IllegalStateException: set different value
         at com.marekscholle.sudoku.Box.setValue(Box.java:78)
         ...